trainerboris/docker-ansible/README.md

 # docker-ansible
 # docker-ansible Instructions

-Run the following commands in your teminal as ROOT or Sudo
+#Run the following commands in your teminal as ROOT or using "sudo"

 sudo apt update -y